Garden Design Services

-Individual projects differ in complexity, therefore the amount of input and services required will vary.
-Below is a rough guide to some of the services you may require.
+Individual projects differ in thier complexity, therefore the amount of input and kind of garden design services required will vary between clients.
+Below is a rough guide to some of the services I can help you with.

 A survey of the site to take accurate measurements is a necessary part of the design process.
 You may already have architects drawings with this information, or in the case of a simple small plot measurements could be taken during the initial consultation.
 For large or complex sites it will be necessary to engage a professional survey.